 5. In-suite dining and complimentary room service

-Sometimes after a busy shore excursion, you want to eat in the peace of your cabin.
+Sometimes after a busy shore excursion, you want to eat in the quiet of your cabin.
 Do this as a suite guest at the time it suits you.
 It’s ideal if you don’t want to mingle at the crowded buffet or in the lively main dining room.

 It can also be a good option for families traveling with young children.
 In-suite dining means kids do not need to sit in their place while you enjoy your meal, and it can result in all-around stress relief when days packed full of activities and tiredness sets in.